 Compared to national and state averages across all facilities.

 In Heritage Healthcare, 6.67% of Patients had Pressure Ulcers

 This figure is a measure of the percent of long-term residents that have new or worsened pressure ulcers or bed sores.
 We bake this statistic into our nursing grades.

 In Heritage Healthcare, 4.07% of Patients had Serious Falls

 This datapoint is an indication of the percentage of long-term care patients who have experienced falls resulting in severe injury.
 This is one of the statistics we use in calculating our nursing ratings.

 Minimizes Urinary Tract Infections

-This statistic indicates the percentage of long-term patients which suffered from UTI's.
-UTI's could be an indicator of a facility with worst hygiene practices.
-However, this statistic could also be skewed for certain facilities due to different reporting standards for UTI's.
+This tells you the percent of patients that suffered from a urinary tract infection.
+UTI's are considered to be a measure of the quality of nursing care at a nursing home.
+UTI's are routinely associated with worse hygiene protocols.
+However, this statistic could also be misleading for certain nursing homes due to inconsistent reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication